ARMmbed/mbed-os-5-docs/docs/intros/examples.md

 - [IRQ Blinky uVisor](https://github.com/ARMmbed/mbed-os-example-uvisor): an example threaded application with uVisor security and IRQ support.
 - [Threaded REPC with uVisor](https://github.com/ARMmbed/mbed-os-example-uvisor-number-store): using uVisor APIs to build a box that stores a number.

-These examples work on the K64F and GCC_ARM toolchain only.
+These examples work on the K64F and the GNU Arm Embedded toolchain only.

 #### Core features